ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 ![Overview of PrivateLink](@site/docs/en/cloud/security/images/azure-pe.png)

 Unlike AWS and GCP, Azure supports cross-region connectivity via Private Link.
-This enables you to establish connections between VNET located in different regions where you have ClickHouse services deployed.
+This enables you to establish connections between VNETs located in different regions where you have ClickHouse services deployed.

 :::note
-Additional charge may be applied to inter-region traffic.
+Additional charges may be applied to inter-region traffic.
 Please check latest Azure documentation.
 :::

 Please complete the following steps to enable Azure Private Link: